PEP 725 – Specifying external dependencies in pyproject.toml

 followed by a package

-type-specific dependency specifier component, must not be used.
-The reason for
+type-specific dependency specifier component, should not be used for the

-this is pragmatic: dependency specifiers are already used for other metadata in
+pragmatic: environment markers are already used for other metadata in

 pyproject.toml